Gillette, Wyoming: In popular culture

 In David Breskin's bildungsroman The Real Life Diary of a Boomtown Girl, Randi Bruce Harper is raised by parents in the Wyoming "oil-field service business"; as an adult, she drives a Wabco haul truck "down in the pit" while living with her husband in Gillette.
 Randi is a member of the first all-female blasting team, the "Boom-Boom Girls".

 The Manticore facility is set in Gillette in the cyberpunk TV show Dark Angel and the books based on the show.
 Several fan fiction stories were written with Gillette central to the story because of the reference.

 Marcus Sakey, in his Brilliance trilogy, lists Gillette as one of the three entrances (along with Rawlins and Shoshoni) to the New Canaan Holdfast, a large portion of Wyoming land owned by "abnorms".

 In an interview with HorrorHound magazine, actor and musician Bill Moseley of the band Cornbugs said he was the great-grandson of Edward Gillette and named their studio album Donkey Town in honor of Chicago, Burlington & Quincy Railroad's decision to change the name of Donkey Town to Gillette as a reward for Edward Gillette's surveying work.

 On December 5, 1998, Cheryl Trover, a math teacher at Campbell County High School, kidnapped and tied up her children, shot her husband John Trover with a .22-caliber pistol, and stabbed him to death with a hunting knife.
 She had stolen the gun from her lover of four years, John Riley, the principal at the same school.
 She then set fire to her pickup truck and lied to police about who committed her crimes.
 Once police suspected her, she killed herself with a .270 rifle at a friend's house.
 The events were dramatized in the crime story TV shows Redrum and Murderous Affairs.

-The Drive-By Truckers's song "21st Century USA", from their 2020 album The Unraveling, is about a layover the band had in Gillette.
+The Drive-By Truckers' song "21st Century USA", from their 2020 album The Unraveling, is about a layover the band had in Gillette.
 It describes the bleak landscape of small US towns, and the hardships of living there.

 Sister cities

 After the mayor of Gillette visited a coal conference in China, a delegation from Yulin, Shaanxi, came to Gillette.
-These meetings eventually led both to become sister cities in 2012.
+These meetings eventually led the two communities to become sister cities in 2012.